Frequently Asked Questions

 • How will the Player of the Year be determined?

 The Player of the Year will be awarded to the highest point recipient in each age division at the conclusion of the season.
-Point totals will be determined using the entirety of the schedule for that year’s Player of the Year.
+Point totals will be determined using the best 8 tournaments a player finishes in.

 • Is there a stroke limit in GJT events?